khushal728/Khushal728/README.md

 -------------------------------
 ### About Me

-🎓 Recent Data Science Student | Passionate about turning data into decisions.
+🎓 Recent Data Science Graduate | Passionate about turning data into decisions.

 💼 Experienced with SQL, Python, Power BI, Excel, Streamlit, and AI tools